Khloe Kardashian Gets Criticized For Calling Tristan Thompson A ‘Great’ Father

 Khloe Kardashian has been opening up about her life more and more in the months since Tristan Thompson’s cheating scandal.
-It seems that the Keeping Up with the Kardashians star wants to get her life back to normal and doesn’t care what anyone things of her choice to stay with her cheating baby daddy.
+It seems that the Keeping Up With the Kardashians star wants to get her life back to normal and doesn’t care what anyone thinks of her choice to stay with her cheating baby daddy.

 According to a report by Life & Style Magazine, recently, Khloe Kardashian admitted that she was anxious about going back to work and leaving her baby girl, True, at home for the entire day.
 However, Kardashian said that it put her mind at ease to have Tristan Thompson there to do all of the little girl’s feedings while she was away on business, calling the NBA star a “great daddy.”